A 3/2-approximation algorithm for the Student-Project Allocation problem: Introduction

-{\bf Background and motivation.} In universities all over the world, students need to be assigned to projects as part of their degree programmes.
+In universities all over the world, students need to be assigned to projects as part of their degree programmes.
 Lecturers typically offer a range of projects, and students may rank a subset of the available projects in preference order.
 Lecturers may have preferences over students, or over the projects they offer, or they may not have explicit preferences at all.
 There may also be capacity constraints on the maximum numbers of students that can be allocated to each project and lecturer.
-The problem of allocating students to projects subject to these preference and capacity constraints is called the \emph{\acrlong{spa}} (\acrshort{spa}) \cite[Section 5.5]{DM}\cite{CGKM17,CFG17}.
-Variants of this problem can be defined for the cases that lecturers have preferences over the students that rank their projects \cite{DA_RI_DM}, or over the projects they offer \cite{DM_GOM}, or not at all \cite{KIMS15}.
+The problem of allocating students to projects subject to these preference and capacity constraints is called the \emph{\acrlong{spa}} (\acrshort{spa}) \cite[Section 5.5]{Man13}\cite{CGKM17,CFG17}.
+Variants of this problem can be defined for the cases that lecturers have preferences over the students that rank their projects \cite{AIM07}, or over the projects they offer \cite{MO08}, or not at all \cite{KIMS15}.
 In this paper we focus on the first of these cases, where lecturers have preferences over students -- the so-called \emph{\acrlong{spa-s}} (\acrshort{spa-s}).

 Finding an optimal allocation of students to projects manually is time-consuming and error-prone.
 Consequently many universities automate the allocation process using a centralised algorithm.
-Given the typical sizes of problem instances (e.g., 130 students at the University of Glasgow, School of Computing Science), the efficiency of the matching algorithm is of paramount importance.
+Given the typical sizes of problem instances (e.g., $152$ students at the School of Computing Science, University of Glasgow in $2019$), the efficiency of the matching algorithm is of paramount importance.
 In the case of \acrshort{spa-s}, the desired matching must be \emph{stable} with respect to the given preference lists, meaning that no student and lecturer have an incentive to deviate from the given allocation and form an assignment with one another \cite{Rot84}.